LaravelCollective/bus/readme.md

 # Bus

-This package provides an implementation of the `Illuminate\Contracts\Bus\Dispatcher` interface that matches the Laravel 5.1.x implementation with seperate commands and handlers.
+This package provides an implementation of the `Illuminate\Contracts\Bus\Dispatcher` interface that matches the Laravel 5.1.x implementation with separate commands and handlers.

 ## Installation